 In August 2015, the Company entered into a sublease to lease approximately 3,950 square feet of office space in Boston, Massachusetts.
-The Company did not extend the sublease, which expired on December 31, 2022..
+The Company did not extend the sublease, which expired on December 31, 2022.

 In October 2018, Pieris GmbH entered into a new lease for office and laboratory space located in Hallbergmoos, Germany, or the Hallbergmoos Lease.
 Under the Hallbergmoos Lease, which commenced in February 2020 and provides an initial rental term of 12.5 years, Pieris GmbH rents approximately 105,000 square feet.
 An additional approximately 22,300 square feet is expected to be delivered by the lessor by October 2024.
-Pieris GmbH has a first right of refusal to lease an additional approximate 13,400 square feet, and an option to extend the Hallbergmoos Lease for two additional 60-month periods.
-The Company is not reasonably certain to exercise the option to extend the lease expiration beyond its current expiration date.
+The Company has the option to extend the Hallbergmoos Lease for two additional 60 month periods, but does not currently plan to exercise the option to extend the lease expiration beyond its current expiration date.
 Pieris GmbH may sublease space within the leased property with lessor's consent, which may not be unreasonably withheld.